texstudio-org/texstudio/utilities/manual/source/editing.md

 -   plain\_tabularx
 -   rowcolors\_tabular

-By selecting the first entry, the table is reformated to:
+By selecting the first entry, the table is reformatted to:

 ```latex
 \begin{tabular}{|l|l|}